Resources for Medical Students and Residents

 Click here to learn more about some of the top breakthroughs made in the field.

 Hematology is the study of blood, blood forming tissues and organs, and blood disorders.
 Hematologists research, diagnose, and treat various blood disorders, including anemia, blood clots, bleeding disorders, and blood cancers.

 Because blood runs through every organ and tissue in the body, hematology has an enormous ripple effect extending to all fields of medicine.
 Modern advances made by hematologists have helped millions of people around the world, not only with blood disorders but also with heart disease, stroke, and scores of inherited diseases.

 The educational path of a hematologist in the U.S. includes:

 - Three years of residency to train in a specialized area, such as internal medicine or pediatrics, and learn elements of patient care

-- Two to four years of fellowship for further training in a subspecialty such as hematology or hematology/oncology
+- Two to four years of fellowship for further training in a subspecialty, such as adult hematology, pediatric hematology/oncology, or pathology

 Each year, ASH awards more than $4 million in educational grants to benefit young scientists.
-Medical students are eligible for the following ASH awards and programs:
+Learn more about the various ASH awards available to medical students and residents:

-This award category provides monetary support to select trainees with high-achieving abstracts accepted for the ASH annual meeting.
+Receive monetary support for your high-scoring abstract accepted for the ASH annual meeting.

 back to top